 Argentine judge dismisses long-running corruption case against vice president

-BUENOS AIRES, Argentina (AP) — A judge in Argentina on Monday dismissed a long-running money laundering case against Vice President Cristina Fernández de Kirchner, after prosecutors and state agencies said there was no evidence she was involved in a crime.
+BUENOS AIRES, Argentina (AP) — A judge in Argentina on Monday dismissed a long-running money laundering case against Vice President Cristina Fernández, after prosecutors and state agencies said there was no evidence she was involved in a crime.

-Federal Judge Sebastian Casanello ruled that Fernández de Kirchner be removed from what had come to be known as the “K money” case because it involved alleged kickbacks and money laundering on behalf of the Kirchner family by businessman Lázaro Báez.
+Federal Judge Sebastian Casanello ruled that Fernández be removed from what had come to be known as the “K money trail” case because it involved alleged kickbacks and money laundering on behalf of Fernández’s family by businessman Lázaro Báez.

-Prosecutor Guillermo Marijuan said late last month there was no evidence that Fernández de Kirchner, a former president (2007-2015), was involved in the corruption for which Báez has been sentenced to 10 years in prison.
+Prosecutor Guillermo Marijuan said late last month there was no evidence that Fernández, a former president from 2007 to 2015, was involved in the corruption for which Báez has been sentenced to 10 years in prison.

+This marks the latest instance in which the vice president has been dismissed from an ongoing corruption-related case before it reaches trial.

+In contrast with the dismissals, the former president was sentenced in December of last year to six years in prison in a separate case for fraudulent administration, which included a lifetime ban on holding public office, for favoring Báez in the awarding of public works contracts.
+Báez was sentenced to six years in prison as part of that case which was unrelated to the “K money trail” that specifically deals with money laundering allegations.

-Argentina’s tax agency and anti-money laundering agency also agreed that Fernández de Kirchner, who remains politically powerful, should be removed from the case dating back to 2013.
+Argentina’s tax agency and anti-money laundering agency also agreed that Fernández, who remains politically powerful, should be removed from the case dating back to 2013.

-“Without an accusation, there is no possibility of a criminal process,” Casanello wrote in his three-page resolution.
+“Without an accusation, there is no possibility of a criminal process,” Casanello wrote in his resolution.

 Marijuan had said that while it is clear that there was a “close and direct personal relationship” between Báez and the vice president, that does not mean she was involved in the money laundering of an estimated 65 million dollars that led to Báez’s conviction.